OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 The following sections walk you through how to develop an event-based add-in that implements [Smart Alerts](onmessagesend-onappointmentsend-events.md) to handle the `OnMessageSend` event.
 By the end of this walkthrough, your add-in will automatically check for an attached document or picture mentioned in the message and alert you if it's missing before the message is sent.

 > [!NOTE]
 > The `OnMessageSend` and `OnAppointmentSend` events were introduced in [requirement set 1.12](/javascript/api/requirement-sets/outlook/requirement-set-1.12/outlook-requirement-set-1.12).
-To verify that your Outlook client supports these events, see [Supported clients and platforms](onmessagesend-onappointmentsend-events.md#supported-clients-and-platforms).
+Additional functionality and customization options were also added to subsequent requirement sets.
+To verify that your Outlook client supports these events and features, see [Supported clients and platforms](onmessagesend-onappointmentsend-events.md#supported-clients-and-platforms) and the specific sections that describe the features you want to implement.

 ## Set up your environment